P4-Sim/P4-NS3simulator-module/README.md

-P4Simulator is a P4-driven network simulator aiming at combining P4, the state-of-the-art programmable data plane language and ns-3, one of the most popular network simulators.
-P4Simulator is an open-source project under Apache License 2.0.
+P4-NS3 Simulator is a P4-driven network simulator aiming at combining P4, the state-of-the-art programmable data plane language and ns-3, one of the most popular network simulators.
+P4-NS3 Simulator is an open-source project under Apache License 2.0.

 ## Current branchs

-* **master**: The origin P4Simulator.
+* **master**: The origin P4-NS3 Simulator.
 This is the old version only support P4-14 with last update in 2018.
 The process is simple and only support the basic routing etc features.

 * **devbmv2**: **[Recommend]** from teams of TU Dresden.
 This move all the functions from [`bmv2-simple-switch`](https://github.com/p4lang/behavioral-model/tree/main/targets/simple_switch) into the `p4-model.cc` with multi-threads, support all the features of `bmv2-simple-switch`(without thrift server), which makes a hybrid simulator.
 The time is still using system time in `p4-switch`.
     * Fast and automaticly build network topo in ns-3 with `text` file.